Romney and Republicans raise $100m in June

 Mr Obama spent the day in Ohio as he launched the first bus tour of his campaign for re-election in November.

-In May, the Romney campaign out-fundraised its rival, attracting $77m against the Obama team's $60m.'New donors'
+In May, the Romney campaign out-fundraised its rival, attracting $77m against the Obama team's $60m.

 Mr Obama has been warning supporters that he is in danger of becoming the first sitting president in history to be outspent by his opponent.